-3. Top things to do in Taipei Taiwan – Head to the One Piece Café for some Whacky Food and Drinks
+3. Head to the One Piece Café for some Whacky Food and Drinks

 One Piece fans, this one’s for you.
 This café located in the middle of Dua Hua Street in Taipei City is a gobsmacking paradise for those who follow the anime and manga.
 The entire place is decked out in life-size figurines, models of bars and restaurants from the anime, the interior décor resembles that of the ship in the anime – and this is all before we’ve even begun on the food and drinks you can order.